-The Which?
+Which?
 Council

-- Chairman: Tim Gardam
+Tim Gardam

-Tim Gardam has been Chief Executive of the Nuffield Foundation since September 2016.
-Prior to that, Tim was Principal at St Anne's College, Oxford - a post he held for 12 years.
-Tim has had a long career in broadcasting, beginning as a BBC trainee in 1977.
-He went on to produce Newsnight, Timewatch and Panorama and has held executive roles at Channel 5 and Channel 4.
-Tim was a Non-Executive Member of the Ofcom Board and Chairman of their Content Board until 31 December 2015.

-Tim was appointed to the Council on 18 November 2015 and became a co-opted Council Member in January 2016.
+Tim Gardam, chairman, has been chief executive of the Nuffield Foundation since September 2016, and prior to that was principal at St Anne's College, Oxford.
+Tim began his broadcasting career as a BBC trainee in 1977, going on to produce Newsnight, Timewatch and Panorama.
+He has held executive roles at Channel 5 and Channel 4 and was a non-executive member of the Ofcom Board and chairman of its Content Board until December 2015.
+Tim was appointed to the Council in November 2015 and became a co-opted Council member in January 2016.

 Shirley Bailey-Wood MBE

-Shirley Bailey-Wood MBE is Director, Information Solutions at BSI, responsible for leadership and strategic development of BSI Standards Limited.
-Shirley joined BSI in 2004 as Operations Director for their Standards Division.
-From 2011 to 2014 she was BSI’s Director of Publishing.
-Shirley has extensive experience of the publishing and information sector, with previous positions including VP Chemistry and Pharmaceuticals for Thomson Scientific, European Sales and Marketing Director for Maxwell Communications (The Thomson Corporation) and Information Scientist at the Glaxo Group.
-Shirley was awarded an MBE in 2012 for Services to the Knowledge Economy.
+Shirley Bailey-Wood is director of information solutions at BSI Standards Limited.
+She joined BSI in 2004 as operations director for its standards division, and was director of publishing from 2011 to 2014.
+Her previous positions include vice president of chemistry and pharmaceuticals for Thomson Scientific and European sales and marketing director for Maxwell Communications.
+Shirley was awarded an MBE in 2012 for services to the knowledge economy.
+She was elected to the Council in January 2016.

 Jeanie Cruickshank

-Jeanie Cruickshank is a former member of the Senior Civil Service, most recently as Head of Better Regulation in the Department of Energy and Climate Change working with Which?, Ofgem and energy industry representatives on reviews of energy regulation.
-Jeanie also has a long experience as a policy-maker and regulator in a number of government departments.
+Jeanie Cruickshank is a former member of the Senior Civil Service, with her most recent role as head of better regulation in the Department of Energy and Climate Change.
+In that position she worked with organisations including Which? and Ofgem and with energy industry representatives on reviews of energy regulation.
+Jeanie also has many years' experience as a policymaker and regulator in a number of government departments.
+She was elected to the Council in January 2015.

 Sharon Darcy

-Sharon Darcy is a board member of the Solicitors Regulation Authority and a Lay Member of the Standards Committee in the House of Commons.
-An Associate at think tank Sustainability First, she is on the UKRN Advisory Panel and is a member of Ofgem’s Consumer Progress Panel.
-Until June 2015 she was a Trustee and Chair of the Risk Committee at the workplace pension provider NEST.
-She has previously been a member of Ofgem’s Expert Panel for network innovation, Consumer Challenge Group for price controls and Ofwat’s Customer Advisory Panel.

-Sharon worked at Which? from 1996 to 2000 and was elected to the Council in January 2015 and appointed as Chair of the Group Audit Committee from January 2017.
+Sharon Darcy is a board member of the Solicitors Regulation Authority and a lay member of the House of Commons Standards Committee.
+An associate at Sustainability First, she is on the UKRN Advisory Panel and part of Ofgem’s Consumer Progress Panel.
+She was part of the Consumer Challenge Group for price controls and Ofwat’s Customer Advisory Panel.
+Sharon worked at Which? from 1996 to 2000 and was elected to the Council in January 2015 and appointed chair of the Group Audit Committee from January 2017.

 Melanie Fuller

-Melanie Fuller is Head of Quality and Brand Experience at Wilko Retail.
+Melanie Fuller is head of quality and brand experience at Wilko Retail.
 She is also the founder of Consumer Products Consultancy Ltd, specialising within the non-food industry in product legality, safety and technical due diligence and manufacturing compliance and improvement.
-Melanie is also owner of Your Nuts Wholefoods Ltd, an independent retailer of wholefoods, health supplements and sports nutrition.
-Melanie has 16 years’ retail and manufacturing experience at a senior level.
+Melanie also owns Your Nuts Wholefoods Ltd, an independent retailer of wholefoods, health supplements and sports nutrition.
+She has 16 years’ retail and manufacturing experience at a senior level and was elected to the Council in January 2016.

 Donald Grant

-Donald Grant is a Chartered Engineer, and a Deputy Director at the Houses of Parliament, working on the buildings and services.
-He has over 20 years of commercial and strategic experience, having worked for several global companies including Philips and the Weir Group.
-He also ran his own technology business specialising in digital communications.
-Donald has been involved in voluntary groups for many years, and is currently a consumer representative on the Glasgow Airport Users Consultative Committee.
-He has been a STEM Ambassador since 2007 promoting science, technology, engineering and maths to young people.
+Donald Grant is a chartered engineer and a deputy director at the Houses of Parliament.
+He has more than 20 years of commercial and strategic experience and ran his own digital communications business.
+Donald has been involved in voluntary groups for many years, and is a consumer representative on the Glasgow Airport Users Consultative Committee.
+He has been a STEM ambassador since 2007, promoting science, technology, engineering and maths to young people.
+Donald was elected to the Council in January 2016.

 Roger Pittock

-Roger is Secretary to the Pensions Consultative Committee of Stanhope Pension Trust, and also Secretary to the Chelmsford Science and Engineering Society.
-His career as an Engineer spanned five decades, during which he gained experience of product and systems design and technology.
-Roger’s voluntary portfolio includes the role of outreach engineer in 2014, bridging the gap between education, employment and community.
-He has also been a STEM Ambassador since 2010 promoting science, technology engineering and maths in education.

-Roger previously served as a Council member from 2004 to 2013 and was a Pension Trustee at Which? until 2012.
+Roger's engineering career spanned five decades and he is now secretary to the Pensions Consultative Committee of the Stanhope Pension Trust and to the Chelmsford Science and Engineering Society.
+He is a STEM ambassador and a voluntary outreach engineer.
+Roger previously served as a Which?
+Council member from 2004 to 2013 and was a pension trustee until 2012.
 He was re-elected to the Council in January 2017.

 Peter Shears

-Peter Shears is currently Professor of Consumer Law and Policy, Plymouth Law School, Plymouth University.
-He has held a number of consumer-related appointments, including on the National Consumer Federation Legislation Committee, the Consumer Direct National Support Team, and as President of the Plymouth Consumer Group.
+Peter Shears is currently professor of consumer law and policy at Plymouth Law School, Plymouth University.
+He has held a number of consumer-related appointments, including on the National Consumer Federation Legislation Committee, the Consumer Direct National Support Team, and as president of the Plymouth Consumer Group.
 Peter joined the Council on 7 February 2012 as an elected member.

 Jonathan Thompson

-Jonathan Thompson is Chief Executive of Digital UK, the not-for-profit organisation responsible for the operation and strategic development of Freeview.
-Previously, Jonathan worked in the Office of the Chairman at Daily Mail and General Trust plc advising on group strategy.
-He is a former Director of Strategy of both media regulator Ofcom and Channel 4.
-Between 2007-2010 Jonathan was also a non-executive Director of Which?
+Jonathan Thompson is chief executive of Digital UK, the not-for-profit organisation responsible for the operation and strategic development of Freeview.
+Previously, Jonathan worked in the office of the chairman at Daily Mail and General Trust plc, advising on group strategy.
+He is a former director of strategy of both media regulator Ofcom and Channel 4.
+Between 2007 and 2010 Jonathan was also a non-executive director of Which?
 Limited.
+Jonathan was co-opted to the Council in December 2015.

 Mike Tye

-Mike Tye is Chairman of MOTO Hospitality, non-executive director and chair of the remuneration committee of The Restaurant Group plc and a trustee of Prostate Cancer UK.
-Mike was Chief Executive of Spirit Pub Company plc from 2011-2015.
-He has previously led a number of businesses in hospitality, leisure and retail, including David Lloyd Leisure, Premier Inn, Costa Coffee and Aramark UK.
-Mike has held various non-executive roles, including Pizza Hut UK and Visit London (The London Tourist Board).
+Mike Tye is chairman of MOTO Hospitality, non-executive director and chair of the remuneration committee of The Restaurant Group plc and a trustee of Prostate Cancer UK.
+From 2011 to 2015 Mike was chief executive of Spirit Pub Company, and he has led a number of businesses in hospitality, leisure and retail, including David Lloyd Leisure, Premier Inn, Costa Coffee and Aramark UK.
+Mike has held various non-executive roles including at Pizza Hut UK and Visit London.
+He was co-opted to the Council in December 2015.

 Anna Walker

-Anna Walker is on the Board of Welsh Water, Director of Women in Rail and Chair of Young Epilepsy.
-From 2009 to 2015 she was Chair of the Office of Rail and Road, the independent regulator for Britain’s railways, and Chief Executive of the Healthcare Commission from 2004 to 2009, the then regulatory body for the NHS and private sector healthcare.
-Anna was Director General responsible for rural policy at Defra from 2001 to 2004 and Director General of Energy at the Department of Trade and Industry from 1998 to 2001.
-She was on the Board of Consumer Focus from 2007 to 2011.
+Anna Walker is on the board of Welsh Water, director of Women in Rail and chair of Young Epilepsy.
+From 2009 to 2015 she was chair of the Office of Rail and Road, the independent regulator for Britain’s railways, and chief executive of the Healthcare Commission from 2004 to 2009 (the former regulatory body for the NHS and private sector healthcare).
+Anna was director general, responsible for rural policy, at Defra from 2001 to 2004 and director general of energy at the Department of Trade and Industry from 1998 to 2001.
+She was on the board of Consumer Focus from 2007 to 2011.
+Anna was co-opted to the Council in November 2013.

 Brian Yates